pflanze/copycat/doc/intro.md

 a simplified fraction). `#t` is still on the stack from before.
 A program in Copycat consists simply of a list of items to be evaluated.

-This document will omit the fuel number from now on as it's irrelevant for the further teaching and easily gets out of sync.
+This document will omit the fuel number from now on as it's unimportant for the explanations easily gets out of sync while editing this document.

 ### Literals